celvinren/flutter_code_test/README.md

 # Notes to Maia Technology

-* To send the test for the user, you should have the Admin
+* To send the test for a new applicant, you should have an Admin role assigned to the Bitbucket repo
-* After the test delete the fork repository